cihai/cihai/docs/project/contributing.md

 :::

-Cihai projects use standard conventions and patterns based on best practices in python.
+Cihai projects follow shared Python packaging, testing, and documentation conventions.

 To be efficient at debugging, developing, testing, documenting, etc. it helps to familiarize yourself with the tool within, independently if needed.